Evaluating Airline Service Quality Through the Comprehensive Text-mining and TOPSIS-VIKOR-AISM Analysis: Literature Review

-In the past, researchers have measured the level of service quality provided by airlines using various evaluation methods. \cite{chen2008investigating} investigated the relationship between airline passengers' pleasure, perceived value, and service quality using structural equation modeling (SEM). \cite{leon2020fuzzy} employed fuzzy partitioning to assess the technical and functional quality of the American airline sector in order to gauge passenger satisfaction. \cite{hu2016quality} applied the Kano model for a study on the quality risk assessment of Taiwanese airlines, noting that poor airline service quality results in unsatisfied customers.
+Recent research has segmented the criteria for evaluating airline service quality into various subcategories, encompassing aspects like pricing \citep{gourdin1988bringing}, safety \citep{gilbert2003passenger}, punctuality \citep{ostrowski1993service}, in-flight catering \citep{elliott1993service}, baggage handling \citep{truitt1994evaluating}, seating comfort \citep{bellizzi2020online}, pre-boarding services \citep{bellizzi2020online}, in-flight amenities \citep{bellizzi2020online}, and the effectiveness in addressing and resolving complaints \citep{liou2007non}.
+Historically, the assessment of service quality in airlines has been conducted through various methodologies.
+For instance, \cite{chen2008investigating} explored the nexus between airline passengers' satisfaction, perceived value, and service quality via structural equation modeling; \cite{leon2020fuzzy} utilized fuzzy partitioning to evaluate the technical and functional quality of the US airline sector in relation to passenger satisfaction; and \cite{hu2016quality} applied the Kano model to assess quality risks in Taiwanese airlines, noting that subpar service quality leads to customer dissatisfaction.

-The most complete and commonly used model for comprehending service quality is the SERVQUAL scale, which \cite{parasuraman1985conceptual} proposed.
-The scale's five dimensions—tangibility, dependability, responsiveness, assurance, and empathy—can effectively separate clients with various views of the quality of the services they receive.
-Tangibility describes how services are physically presented, such as in-flight technology and catering standards.
-Reliability indicates the credibility of the airline in terms of aircraft safety and crew skills.
-Responsiveness describes the communication and interaction between the crew on the ground or aboard and the customer.
-Assurance represents the certainty of the service provided by the airline to the customer, such as the crew's language skills.
-Empathy indicates how the airline will handle customer complaints and whether it can provide attentive service \cite{parasuraman1985conceptual,parasuraman1988servqual}.
-Understanding the nature and factors that influence customer expectations and how they perceive service quality is at the core of SERVQUAL.
-Only when the service provider meets or exceeds the client's expectations will the customer regard quality favorably \cite{robledo2001measuring}.
+The SERVQUAL scale is the most comprehensive and widely employed model for understanding service quality \citep{parasuraman1985conceptual}.
+This model includes five topics: tangibility, reliability, responsiveness, assurance, and empathy, each serving to effectively gauge clients' perceptions of service quality.
+Tangibility refers to the physical presentation of services, such as in-flight technology and catering standards.
+Reliability pertains to the airline's credibility, encompassing aircraft safety and crew expertise.
+Responsiveness involves the interaction and communication between the crew (both on the ground and onboard) and passengers.
+Assurance is indicative of the certainty and confidence provided by the airline's services, including aspects like crew language proficiency.
+Lastly, empathy deals with the airline's approach to handling customer complaints and its ability to provide personalized service \citep{parasuraman1985conceptual,parasuraman1988servqual}.
+Understanding how customer expectations are shaped and their perception of service quality is fundamental to the SERVQUAL.
+A positive quality impression from the customer arises only when the service provider meets or surpasses these expectations \citep{robledo2001measuring}.